matbueno/ssr-react-boilerplate/README.md

-# Matt's Node Mongo Boilerplate
+# Matt's SSR React Boilerplate
-This is a dead simple Node.js with Express.js and MongoDB boilerplate using Babel and Nodemon.
+This is a opinionated SSR React App boilerplate, using Next.js, Node.js with Express.js and MongoDB, Babel and Nodemon.

 ## Requirements
 - Yarn v1+